RishiRaamNS/SIH2023/README.md

 This project is licensed under the [Your License] - see the LICENSE file for details.

 ## Acknowledgements
-Special thanks to the team members and contributors who made this project possible.
+Special thanks to the team members of my team **CodeFellas** and contributors who made this project possible.